 But in software and business, two years, even one year, is enough time for the ground to move underneath you.
 In two years your app might be obsolete or facing dozens of competitors.
 Or the underlying market has changed, your vision is outdated, and half of the software being built needs to be thrown out, another chunk needs to be updated, and your deadline is suddenly far behind the advancing market and user taste.

 You end up chasing change, so busy keeping up that you never reach the finish line.

 Agile is not about building software as quickly as possible, it’s about releasing software as quickly as possible.

 Agile is where the Minimal Viable Product (MVP) meets Lean Business practices.

 Following the MVP philosophy, your product might not be feature complete for years, but when it is developed with the Agile methodology, it will be delivering value to customers within weeks.
-That value will increase as the Agile team continues to incorporate feedback from users, build new features, and release them to the user base with a shortened cadence.
+That value will increase as the Agile team continues to incorporate feedback from users, build new features, and release them to the user base on a regular schedule with a shortened cadence.

 Two weeks after launch, the search bar appears.
 Two weeks later users have a dedicated view of their favourite items and the search bar now has autocomplete.

 By structuring development to deliver a new release every few weeks the MVP increases in value to its users, but continues to be an MVP.
 Because priority is given to value instead of features.

 To find that value, Agile relies on User Stories.